o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/text-to-speech-cgp.md

 **To delete a generated package**
 + Choose the trash icon for the package\.

-### Importing the Generated Voice Packages Into Your Project<a name="cloud-canvas-cloud-gem-text-to-speech-cgp-importing-the-generated-voice-packages-into-your-project"></a>
+### Importing the Generated Voice Packages Into Your Project {#cloud-canvas-cloud-gem-text-to-speech-cgp-importing-the-generated-voice-packages-into-your-project}

 After you download the voice packages that you generated, you can import them into your project\.
 This removes the need for the client to connect to Amazon Polly to generate and download lines that you already know the player will require\.
 The benefit is lower cost and faster response time\.
 The disadvantage is that the client must store the files locally\.